gchallen/code.metalsmith-linkcheck/README.md

 ## Installation

-This module is released via npm, install the latest released version with
+This module is released via npm, install the latest released version with:

 ```
 npm install --save metalsmith-linkcheck